Reports to: Healing Tree Manager

 - Two or more years of clinical social work experience preferred.

 - Highly organized and detailed oriented.

-- Highly effective communication and interpersonal skills to properly engage clients in stressful situations and medical crisis.
+- Highly effective communication and interpersonal skills to properly engage clients in stressful situations and medical crises.

-- Ability to manage appropriate professional boundaries with families and volunteers.
+- Ability to manage appropriate professional boundaries with clients, families, and volunteers.

 - Ability to relate to people of diverse backgrounds.